- Ishan Wijewardana

 š° Business Model

 Neko Health operates on a direct-to-consumer (DTC) model.
-Each scan is priced at 2,750 SEK / Ā£299 and includes the whole works mentioned above as well as the consultation with a doctor to discuss the results.
+Each scan is priced at 2,750 SEK / £299 and includes the whole works mentioned above as well as the consultation with a doctor to discuss the results.

 So why were they valued at $1.7 billion in January 2025?

-They claim to have over 100,000 people on their āwaiting listā ready to take a scan!
+Neko Health claims to have over 100,000 people on their āwaiting listā ready to take a scan!

 Another interesting insight is that apparently 80% have already booked and pre-paid for their scans next year.
-That 1st year retention rate is great considering most DTC health brands are around the 20-30% mark.
-And it also means Neko Health are looking to turn this into a āyearly commitmentā.
-Iām sure there will be a subscription coming soon.
+That 1st year retention rate is great considering most DTC health brands (that have a recurring revenue model) are around the 20-30% mark.

 My only concern with this price is profitability.
 And I have a strong suspicion they arenāt thinking about that right now.
 Hereās what I mean, with my totally made up unit economics: